If Content Is King, What Is Web Design?

 Graphics include photos, logos, clipart, or icons, all of which enhance the aesthetic of the web design.
 For an added touch of user-friendliness, these need to be placed appropriately, working with the color and content of the web page.

 This is dependent on the purpose and preference of the client.
-It could be as simple as black-and-white or as vivid as a multi-coloured design, conveying the personality of an individual or the brand of an organization, using web safe colours.
+It could be as simple as black-and-white or as vivid as a multi-colored design, conveying the personality of an individual or the brand of an organization, using web safe colors.

 The use of different fonts varying in size and face can exponentially enhance a website design.
-Most web browsers can only read a select number of fonts found under the web safe font category.
+Most web browsers can only read a select number of fonts found in the web-safe font category.